nextcloud/gallery/README.md

 * Large, zoomable previews
 * Native SVG support
 * Image download straight from the slideshow or the gallery
+* Seamlessly jump between the gallery and the files app

 Checkout the [full changelog](CHANGELOG.md) for more.